anastaga/llm_prompting/README.md

    - Strive for transparency in how the model makes predictions, which is crucial for trust and accountability.

 ## References
-- Howard, J., & Ruder, S. (2018).
-[Universal Language Model Fine
+-Howard, J., & Ruder, S. (2018).
+Universal Language Model Fine-tuning for Text Classification.
+ArXiv:1801.06146.
+-“BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding” by Devlin et al.
+-“Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer” by Raffel et al.